 Unstructured play allows for the development of cognitive understandings through hands on experiences, exploration, and the use of manipulative materials.
-The context of play provides the most appropriate scaffolding for children as they develop their skills.
+Science activities, planting,

 After children practice their skills in play situations they are ready to use these newly acquired skills in different contexts.